 Who is this article for?

-The Code42 app adjusts settings, such as CPU and bandwidth usage, based on if a user is using the device or if a user is away from the device.
-This article explains how the Code42 app detects when a user is present or away and explains dependencies for this detection, so you can ensure that the Code42 app is using the correct settings.
+CrashPlan adjusts settings, such as CPU and bandwidth usage, based on if a user is using the device or if a user is away from the device.
+This article explains how CrashPlan detects when a user is present or away and explains dependencies for this detection, so you can ensure that CrashPlan is using the correct settings.

-The method to detect away/present status depends on your operating system and your version of the Code42 app, as described below.
+The method CrashPlan uses to detect away/present status depends on your operating system and your version of the Code42 app, as described below.

-In Windows, the Code42 app relies on mouse and keyboard activity to determine if you are using your device.
-It may take up to 30 seconds to detect a change in status.
+In Code42 app version 5.1 and later of the Code42 app, CrashPlan relies on mouse and keyboard activity to determine if you are using your device.
+It may take CrashPlan up to 30 seconds to detect a change in status.

-The Code42 app for Mac relies on mouse and keyboard activity to determine if you are using your device.
+CrashPlan for OS X relies on mouse and keyboard activity to determine if you are using your device.